The Alberta Water Wells Web Application pulls information from 2 databases:

 - Clicking on the underlined identification number will load the individual report.
 Chemistry reports are also available.
 If the number in the CHM column is underlined then you can go directly to the well water chemistry report.

-Multiple Records at the Same Well ID
+Multiple records with the same Well ID

-- New Well
+- New well

-Several records, such as well tests, pump tests or chemistry reports may be listed for a single well, each with a different well ID.
+Several records, such as well tests, pump tests or chemistry reports may be listed for a single well, each with a different Well ID.

-When well work (such as deepening, reconditioning or decommissioning) is done, recorded and filed, Groundwater Information Centre staff may have entered it under a new Well ID instead of adding to an existing well ID for that well.
+When well work (such as deepening, reconditioning or decommissioning) is done, recorded and filed, Groundwater Information Centre staff may have entered it under a new Well ID instead of adding to an existing Well ID for that well.

 Every test conducted on a well under the Baseline Water Well Testing program is given a new test ID number regardless of how many times the well has been tested previously.